-Having an online presence is no is no longer optional for small businesses, it’s a prerequisite for success.
+Having an online presence is no longer optional for small businesses, it’s a prerequisite for success.
 Your customers rely on social media to recommend your business and address customer service needs.
 In this new economy, where customers tell businesses what they want and let them compete, social media is the most important tool for listening to what they’re saying.
 It’s a tricky business and takes a thoughtful approach, so let’s go over some best practices and strategies for creating an engaged customer base.

 You can, and should, encourage customers to review your business.
 Just make sure you’re not breaking the rules or compromising your reputation.
 Some business owners feel uncomfortable asking customers for reviews.
 That’s a mistake.
 Most customers understand the importance of online reputations and will be happy to help you as long as you make it easy for them.

 Keep in mind that failing to follow the rules can ruin your reputation and may even result in fines and other legal ramifications.
 What are the rules?
 First of all, you can’t pay customers to give you positive online reviews.
 This includes offering any kind of incentives for saying nice things about you.
 Another way businesses get in trouble is having employees create fake profiles to review the business disguised as customers.
 This is clearly unethical and dishonest.
 The same goes for creating fake profiles to bash competitors.
 It’s not worth it.
 Put in the time and effort to do it honestly.